-I didn’t even finish saying “I wasn’t sleeping” – the door slammed shut and Josh had moved on to wake up the next “CHU”, a CHU was an 8×8 cell like similar to a Conex box that we lived in while working in Tikrit, Iraq – it stands for Containerized Housing Unit.
-NCOs and officers got their own while the privates typically had to double up.
-Even with two overgrown Ranger privates in an 8×8 room it was still hands down the best living conditions that I had experienced on any of my deployments.
+I didn’t even finish saying “I wasn’t sleeping” – the door slammed shut and Josh had moved on to wake up the next “CHU.”
+A CHU was an 8×8 cell, similar to a Conex box, that we lived in while working in Tikrit, Iraq.
+It stands for “Containerized Housing Unit.”
+NCOs and officers got their own, while the privates typically had to double up.
+Even with two overgrown Ranger privates in an 8×8 room, it was still hands down the best living conditions that I had experienced on any of my deployments.
 These kids today just don’t know how good they have it.

 “Come on Doc, let’s go.
 Mission brief in 5.”

 I walk in just in time to not get more than a dirty look from my platoon sergeant.
-I half heartily listen while a certain officer that most everyone in our company had a great disdain for babbled on about two guys in a safe house that would be our primary kill/capture objectives.
-We would fast rope in utilizing MH-60″Black Hawk” helicopters.
-He said some other things but honestly I was hungry and this routine wake up call was the equivalent of a college student shutting off a ringing alarm clock.
+I half-heartedly listen while a certain officer for whom most everyone in our company had a great disdain babbled on about two guys in a safe house that would be our primary kill/capture objectives.
+We would fast rope in utilizing MH-60 Black Hawk helicopters.
+He said some other things, but honestly, I was hungry and this routine wake up call was the equivalent of a college student shutting off a ringing alarm clock.
 We had only been on this deployment for a month and had already executed dozens of successful direct action missions.

-Wheels up time was to be at 19:00 – “wheels up” referred to the helicopter lifting off the ground.
+Wheels up time was to be at 19:00.
+“Wheels up” referred to the helicopter lifting off the ground.
 So by the time that medal-hungry Major finished his bloviating, we would have a little under two hours to eat and get our mission essentials together.
-For me that meant making sure that I had plenty of snacks in what I referred to as my “moral pouch”.
+For me, that meant making sure that I had plenty of snacks in what I referred to as my “moral pouch.”
 I’m telling you right now that a watermelon jolly rancher is better than Christmas morning to a six-year-old when you’ve been on an objective for two days!
 I will also tell you that half of being a good medic is about keeping up the moral of your guys.
-When we were the Quick Reaction Force for operation Red Wings I handed out a lot more candy than I did trauma medicine!
+When we were the Quick Reaction Force for Operation Red Wings, I handed out a lot more candy than I did trauma medicine!

 The feeling of letting your feet dangle out of the door of a Black Hawk helicopter a couple of hundred feet off the deck is unmatched.
-On this day however, I was pushed to the back jump seat which meant that I would be one of the last guys on the ground.
-Upon landing on the objective area Josh moved his fire team to the front door as the Black Hawk pulled away showering us all with BB sized pebbles and debris from the open field that we had recently landed in.
+On this day however, I was pushed to the back jump seat, which meant that I would be one of the last guys on the ground.
+Upon landing on the objective area, Josh moved his fire team to the front door as the Black Hawk pulled away, showering us all with BB-sized pebbles and debris from the open field that we had recently landed in.

 As my eyes regained focus I realize that the blast came from the exact position that second squad was just in.
 The predator drone feed would later show the blast’s heat pattern completely white out the screen and erase the six Rangers that stood within a couple of meters of the suicide bomber position.
 Air rapidly enters my lungs the way it does after you’ve been held under water a little too long.